 At first I thought about making a black tutu and pairing it with a yellow & black t-shirt, but then I remembered the pillowcase dresses I made for the girls a while back, and decided that would be the cutest and easiest solution.

 That is pretty much all there is to it, at least to Part One of this little Bumblebee costume.
-Part Two will be coming soon!
+Check out Part Two here for instructions on the wings & antennae!

 * * *